 The tension at the heart of Christian faith is the tension between ways of life that are life-giving for all—not just a few—and ways of life that are not.

 In this book, This is the tension between Jesus and Caesar.
 This tension is not a minor one, as we shall see, but amounts to a matter of life and death.
-Caesar’s power is manifest in the conquests of the Roman Empire, which include not only military power but also cultural and religious forces of domination that can be quite subtle at times but that determine the difference between winners and losers.
+Caesar’s power is manifest in the conquests of the Roman Empire, which include not only military power but also cultural and religious forces of domination that can be quite subtle at times, determining the difference between winners and losers.
 Moreover, Caesar’s power, which is the power of empire, affects not only politics and economics but also impacts everything else, including our innermost feelings and our most deeply held religious beliefs.

 This means that not even our most cherished images of Jesus are safe from the ruses of empire.
 For 2000 years, empires—conglomerates of power that seek to control all of life—have shaped Christian ways of thinking about Jesus, often unconsciously.
 The good news, however, is that no empire has ever been able to take over Christianity completely and there have been contested and persisting images of Jesus that have continued to inspire alternative ways of life, not only in religion but also in politics and economics.
 This is the positive side of the story. that this book will tell.